DESIGN FOR ASSMEMBLY

 In theory, it seems easy enough for a good designer to simply avoid adding extra parts.
 Yet in practice, many finished designs are very inefficient because the product development team either didn’t have enough time or didn’t recognize which parts should be combined together.
 This is where the early use of DFMA software becomes critical.
 The DFA software component quantifies assembly efficiency and provides suggestions for re-design that in many cases also improve the product’s performance.
 Additionally, the theoretical minimum number of parts is calculated to help the user understand what the total potential for part consolidation might be.
 Once DFA re-designs are proposed, the should-cost of each iteration can quickly be compared with the DFM software component.
 By combining the use of DFA and DFM software a development team can capture the full benefits of Product Simplification.

-Goal: Manage cost during the early stages of product development
+Benefits: Design cost-effective parts and products during the early stages of development

 Strategy: Break the walls that exist between design and manufacturing

-What does an effective Product Costing process look like?
+What does an effective Design for Manufacturing process look like?

 What benefits does DFM Concurrent Costing provide during this process?